 There is something about Spain right now that is getting people excited!
 I have been lucky enough to visit Spain on two different trips (once during Semester at Sea and another time with my job).
 I have helped nearly 100 people go to Spain on various Greenheart Travel programs in part because it is one of my favorite destinations to talk about—there is so much to explore and enjoy!

-If you’re considering a visit to Spain in the coming year, here is my suggested itinerary for 2 weeks in Spain.
+Here is my suggested itinerary for 2 awesome weeks in Spain!

 Day 1-2: Madrid